scalar-labs/scalar-kubernetes/docs/AzureAKSScalarDL.md

-# Azure Scalar DL Example
+# How to Deploy Scalar DL on Azure AKS

 This example will deploy a simple Scalar DL environment in the Japaneast region with your Azure account.
 If you want to use another region or store the tfstate on Azure you need to update `backend.tf`, `examples.tfvars` and `remote.tf` of each module.